saiyadnilofar/MACHINE-LEARNING/README.md

 ## Overview

-Heart disease remains one of the leading causes of death worldwide, and much of the risk is tied to observable lifestyle and health indicators — blood pressure, cholesterol, BMI, smoking status, physical activity, and more.
-This project explores how well a handful of standard classification algorithms can predict heart disease risk from that kind of survey data, using a properly separated train / validation / test workflow so that model selection never touches the final evaluation data.
+Heart disease remains one of the leading causes of death worldwide, and much of the risk is tied to observable lifestyle and health indicators such as blood pressure, cholesterol, BMI, smoking status, and physical activity.
+This project explores how well a handful of standard classification algorithms can predict heart disease risk from that kind of survey data, using a properly separated train, validation, and test workflow so that model selection never touches the final evaluation data.

-The aim here is a correct, explainable pipeline and an honest read of the results — not a production-ready diagnostic tool.
+The aim is a correct, explainable pipeline and an honest read of the results, not a production-ready diagnostic tool.

 ## Dataset

 - **Source:** [BRFSS 2015 Health Indicators Dataset](https://www.cdc.gov/brfss/) (heart disease subset)
 - **File:** `data/raw/heart_disease_health_indicators_BRFSS2015.csv`
-- **Size:** 253,680 survey responses · 22 columns (21 features + target)
+- **Size:** 253,680 survey responses, 22 columns (21 features plus target)
 - **Target variable:** `HeartDiseaseorAttack` (binary: 0 = No, 1 = Yes)
 - **Key features:** `HighBP`, `HighChol`, `BMI`, `Smoker`, `Stroke`, `Diabetes`, `PhysActivity`, `GenHlth`, `MentHlth`, `Age`, `Income`, and more